vormkracht10/filament-2fa/README.md

 ];
 ```

+If you want to use the SMS method, you need to provide an SMS service.
+You can check the [Laravel Notifications documentation](https://laravel-notification-channels.com/about/) for ready-to-use services.

+**Also make sure your user model has a `phone` attribute.**

+### Customization

 If you want to fully customize the pages, you can override the classes in the `config/filament-two-factor-auth.php` file:

 ```php